 Further, the Audit Committee receives updates from senior management and assesses risk in satisfaction of their risk management role in accordance with the Audit Committee charter.
 Our Audit Committee charter provides that the Audit Committee is responsible for monitoring material financial and operating risks of the Company, including monitoring of our internal control over financial reporting and disclosure controls and procedures.
 On a quarterly basis, management reports to the Audit Committee regarding our various risk areas.
 The Audit Committee meets regularly with management and our independent registered public accounting firm and addresses risks as the Audit Committee deems appropriate.
-In addition, each of the other committees of the Board of Directors considers risks within its area of responsibility.
-For instance, our Management Resources and Compensation Committee considers risks associated with our compensation policies and practices, with respect to both executive compensation and compensation generally.
+In addition, each of the other committees of the Board of Directors considers risks within its area of responsibility, as follows.
+Our Management Resources and Compensation Committee considers risks associated with our compensation policies and practices, with respect to both executive compensation and compensation generally.
 The Management Resources and Compensation Committee's responsibilities include annually reviewing and approving corporate goals and objectives relevant to our Chief Executive Officer's and our other named executive officers' compensation, making recommendations with respect to the compensation of our named executive officers, and reviewing our compensation policies and procedures in general.
+The Nominating and Corporate Governance Committee oversees risks associated with governance, corporate responsibility and other ESG risks, including, the independence of the Board and potential conflicts of interest.
+The Cyber, Technology and Medical Research Committee was established to assist the Board in overseeing the company's risk posture as it relates to technology development and application activities and information security and related exposures.
+As a government contractor and a provider of information technology services, we are entrusted with highly sensitive information, and must implement safeguards to withstand unauthorized attempts to compromise this information through cyberattacks and other information security risks.
+Management provides our Board and this Committee with regular updates about our cybersecurity and related risk exposures, our policies and procedures to mitigate such exposures and the status of projects to strengthen our information security infrastructure and defend against and respond to threats.
+We also conduct periodic assessments to test our cybersecurity controls and continually evaluate our policies and procedures regarding our handling and control of personal data and the systems we have in place to help protect us from cybersecurity or personal data breaches.